Dynamical Variational Autoencoders: A Comprehensive Review: Recurrent Neural Networks

 \subsection{Principle and definition}

-RNNs have been and are still extensively used for data sequence modeling and generation, and sequence-to-sequence mapping.
-Basically, a RNN is a neural network that processes ordered vector sequences and that uses a memory of past input/output data to condition the current output \citep{sutskever2013training, graves2013speech}.
-This is done using some additional vector that recursively encodes the internal state of the network.
+RNNs have been and are still widely used for data sequence modeling and generation and sequence-to-sequence mapping.
+An RNN is a neural network that processes ordered vector sequences and uses a memory of past input/output data to condition the current output \citep{sutskever2013training, graves2013speech}.
+This is achieved using an additional vector that recursively encodes the internal state of the network.

-As for notations, we denote by $\myx[t_1:t_2]=\{\myx[t]\}_{t=t_1}^{t_2}$ a sequence of vectors $\myx[t]$ indexed from $t_1$ to $t_2$, with $t_1 \leq t_2$.
+We denote by $\myx[t_1:t_2]=\{\myx[t]\}_{t=t_1}^{t_2}$ a sequence of vectors $\myx[t]$ indexed from $t_1$ to $t_2$, where $t_1 \leq t_2$.
 When $t_1 > t_2$, we assume $\myx[t_1:t_2]=\emptyset$.
-We present the RNNs in the general framework of non-linear systems, which transform an input vector sequence $\myu[1:T]$ into an output vector sequence $\myx[1:T]$, possibly through some internal state vector sequence $\myh[1:T]$.
-Input, output and internal state vectors can have arbitrary (different) dimensions.
-If $\myu[1:T]$ is an ``external'' input sequence, the network is considered as a ``system'' as is usual from the control theory point of view ($\myu[1:T]$ being often considered as a command to the system).
-If $\myu[t] = \emptyset$ the RNN is in \emph{undriven} mode.
-And importantly, if $\myu[t] = \myx[t-1]$ the RNN is in \emph{predictive} mode, or \emph{sequence generation} mode, which is a usual mode when we are interested in modeling the evolution of a data sequence $\myx[1:T]$ ``alone,'' i.e., independently of any external input (in that case, $\myx[1:T]$ can be seen both as an input and an output sequence).
+We present RNNs in the general framework of nonlinear systems, which transform an input vector sequence $\myu[1:T]$ into an output vector sequence $\myx[1:T]$, possibly through an internal state vector sequence $\myh[1:T]$.
+The input, output, and internal state vectors can have arbitrary (different) dimensions.
+If $\myu[1:T]$ is an ``external'' input sequence, the network can be considered as a ``system,'' as is usual in control theory ($\myu[1:T]$ being considered as a command to the system).
+If $\myu[t] = \emptyset$, the RNN is in the \emph{undriven} mode.
+In contrast, if $\myu[t] = \myx[t-1]$, the RNN is in the \emph{predictive} mode, or \emph{sequence generation} mode, which is a usual mode when we are interested in modeling the evolution of a data sequence $\myx[1:T]$ ``alone'' (i.e., independently of any external input; in this case, $\myx[1:T]$ can be seen both as an input and an output sequence).

-A basic single-layer RNN model is defined by:
+A basic single-layer RNN model is defined by